Mohaniish2208/Recipe-Page/README.md

 ### Continued development

-No matter how good we are, there is always a scope for improvments and while working on this project I got to know something new as mentioned above.
+No matter how good we are with our skills, I believe, there is always a scope for improvments and while working on this project I got to know something new as mentioned above.
 I am excited to keep learning new methods and be the best version of myself.

 ### Useful resources